4ver/nimate/README.md

 - `update`: Emitted on each update with the current value.
 - `complete`: Emitted when the animation completes.
 - `stop`: Emitted when the animation is stopped.
-- `error`: Emitted when an error occurs during the animation.

 ### `Sequence`